ovh/docs/pages/account_and_service_management/account_information/ovhcloud-account-creation/guide.en-gb.md

 Each OVHcloud customer account is associated with a unique ID, also called a NIC handle.

-It is usually made up of two letters followed by numbers, for example: **xx11111-ovh**.
+It is usually made up of two letters followed by numbers, for example: **xx11111-ovh**.<br>
+For most accounts outside Europe, it is often replaced by the primary email address entered into the OVHcloud account.

 Your NIC-handle is what you will need to use in order to: